Don’t you wish you could just peer into a crystal ball or break open a fortune cookie and divine the Salesforce future?

 At Whatfix, we have ensured that customer satisfaction is tracked to measure our internal sales performance.
 So, the Whatfix sales team is assessed based on the Customer NPS score generated post-sale along with positive public reviews.

-Below is a glowing review by a Whatfix customer detailing their experience using Whatfix on top of Salesforce.
+Below is a glowing Whatfix review by one of our customers detailing their experience using Whatfix on top of Salesforce:

-Such reviews are just as important for us, at Whatfix, as is the seller’s ability to meet sales quotas.
+Reviews such as these are just as important for us at Whatfix, as is the seller’s ability to meet sales quotas.

 In a press release, the CRM giant called Salesforce Blockchain as a new technology “a low-code platform that enables organizations to share verified, distributed data sets across a trusted network of partners and third parties”.
 To this end, Salesforce Blockchain can help create blockchain networks, workflows and apps.
 Simply put, the central goal of such a solution is to enable Salesforce clients to access and share data (in a secure manner) with a diverse and dynamic set of partners.

 And a distributed ledger helps plugs the ‘trust gap’ to deliver new experiences.
 Thus, Blockchain can help organizations do away with unnecessary costs and inefficiencies by saving, tracking and verifying data from every partner in the network.